Preparing for disasters: Build strong, build smart

 Natural disasters are increasing in severity and frequency.
 Planning in advance for devastating events like hurricanes, tornadoes, wildfires and earthquakes helps individuals and communities increase the health and safety of their population during a disaster, protects the local tax base, ensures continuity of essential services, and supports a faster recovery in the aftermath of a disaster.
 Here’s how you can help your family and community:

-- Build to Code
+- Build to the latest codes

 - Prepare your family

 One of the best ways for communities to prepare for disasters is to build to the most up-to-date, modern building codes.
 Disaster mitigation through the adoption and enforcement of building codes provide you, your family and your community protection in the event of a natural disaster.